 - The post-Annihilation costume of Nova has these all over the place.

 - As shown in the page image, the Alpha Lantern Corps makes use of these.
-For Bonus Points, most of them are both aliens and robots/cyborgs.
+Most of them are both aliens and robots/cyborgs.

 - The Green Lanterns themselves sometimes employ this when the lantern symbol on their costumes light up.

-- Ultraman, no matter the incarnation, always has one of these.
-The faster it's flashing, the closer he is to running out of power.
+- Ultra Series: The Ultras always have one of these.
+The faster it's flashing, the closer they are to running out of power.

-- Ganon in Twilight Princess has a white, glowing scar in the middle of his chest, left over from when the Sages tried and failed to execute him with a sword.
+- Ganondorf in The Legend of Zelda: Twilight Princess has a white, glowing scar in the middle of his chest, left over from when the Sages tried and failed to execute him with a sword.